 I ended up using about half of the quart of paint on this buffet.

-Click here to learn more about bleedthrough and other ways to prevent it from ruining your paint job!
+Learn more about how to stop stains from coming through paint and other ways to prevent them from ruining your paint job!

 After the shellac was dry, I brought the door back in to finish spraying everything with a couple of coats.